Create and collaborate in Markdown using the Self Hosted HedgeDoc

 - Low system requirements

 HedgeDoc doesn’t need much resources.
 It even runs smooth on a Raspberry Pi!

 You can easily install and deploy HedgeDoc using this Docker Compose stack.

-You might have to change some volumes and the CMD_DOMAIN to your server IP or domain name.
+You might have to change some volumes and the CMD_DOMAIN to your host IP or domain name.
 For more detailed installation instructions, please see the HedgeDoc documentation website.

 You can then go to the server IP on port 3000 to create a user account and begin creating notes.

 Sometimes I use HedgeDoc to mock-up posts for Noted.
 I can easily copy and paste the content over to Ghost when I am finished.

 Out of the box, HedgeDoc supports Markdown with a built in WYSIWYG editor to boot!
 So if you don't know Markdown, you can use the editor to format your notes.